Isllanrx/Isllanrx/README.md

 ## About Me

-Junior Developer in Analytics with focus on data pipelines, backend architecture, and process automation.
+Developer in Analytics with focus on data pipelines, backend architecture, and process automation.
 Pursuing a Bachelor's degree in Computer Science at Universidade Vila Velha (UVV).
 Building production-grade solutions with Python, TypeScript, and cloud-native tooling.

 - Developing analytics platforms with Azure DevOps, Streamlit, Redis, and Parquet-based data lakes
 - Designing and auditing ETL pipelines and automation scripts for operational intelligence